alrokayan/kubecsv/README.md

 ## ABSTRACT
 ### INPUT1: `kubecsv`
 *bash script in this github repo.
-Download the script using*
+Instractions on downloading and using the script are in section "HOW TO"*

 ### INPUT2: `.env`
 *an enviroment variables file.
 The script will *autogenerate* one for you based on a set of Q/A at the very beggining of script.
 Step 2 and network dignostic tool will add more env values.*